top of page

 We are excited to share that the highly anticipated exhibition titled ReSilence has opened at BASE Milan.
 Our team at SR&DL is proud to present the parallel research projects behind our interactive art installation, ECHOES, and the film documentary VOICES.

 ReSilence at BASE Milan is an exhibition of performative installations that transform listening into a collective experience.
-In a remote region of FAROUT, within an immersive and interactive space, an deafening silence unfolds: fifteen international artistic residencies presenting fifteen projects that have combined art, technology, and science to envision future cities as sound ecosystems.
+In a remote region of FAROUT, within an immersive and interactive space, a deafening silence unfolds.
+Fifteen international artistic residencies present fifteen projects that combine art, technology, and science to envision future cities as sound ecosystems.
 Artists investigate the role of sound in building more conscious public spaces and communities.

-Our exhibition piece included a large table and two screens.
-The content presented on the tables - organized in thematic stacks - forms an uncurated visual journal.
-It documents and reveals a constellation of explorations, research, experiments, communications, and iterative steps that have shaped the work in its current state.
+Our exhibition piece includes a large table and two screens.
+The content presented on the tables, organized in thematic stacks, forms an uncurated visual journal.
+This journal documents and reveals a constellation of explorations, research, experiments, communications, and iterative steps that have shaped the work in its current state.
 This evolving archive invites viewers to engage with the process behind the practice, providing insight into the layered development of ideas and forms.

 Eye-level view of the interactive installation Echoes